 Note

-).
+You may have several log files with numbers (eg. brainvisa2.log).
 It can occur when several instances of BrainVISA have been running at the same time or if a BrainVISA session didn’t terminate correctly.
 To know which log file is associated to the current session, you can have a look at the console messages at BrainVISA starting, it says the name of the log file.
 The log interface also displays the name of the log file in the title of the window.

 When you work with BrainVISA, sometimes you obtain an error screen.
 The error window contains a list of error messages.
 You can click on the button More info to see the complete traceback of the errors.